 - Paul Kidby's illustrations to The Last Hero, adding such details as Ponder's "Actually I Am A Rocket Wizard" Fun T-Shirt, now as ubiquitous to the character as the robe that looks like an old-fashioned anorak (which is in the text).
-Defictionalisation has occured.
+Defictionalisation has occurred.

 Examples of illustrations that contradict the text (for instances of lying book covers, see Covers Always Lie):

 - Heidi is described as having short, black, curly hair.
 She's drawn as a blonde.

 - The Dark Tower books...in some of them, Jake is described as having blonde hair, but in one illustration has black hair.

 - The Pauline Baynes illustrations of The Chronicles of Narnia.
-She contradicted Lucy's Hair of Gold, Heart of Gold, but people still believed in her chosen colors for the rest of the (never-described) kids enough to complain about the Adaptation Dye Job when the recent movies gave Peter blond hair and Edmund brown/black hair, the reverse of how she drew them.
+She contradicted Lucy's Hair of Gold, Heart of Gold, but people still believed in her chosen colors for the rest of the (never-described) kids enough to complain about the Adaptation Dye-Job when the recent movies gave Peter blond hair and Edmund brown/black hair, the reverse of how she drew them.